A how-to on making clumpy, crunchy gluten-free granola that can be adapted to suit your tastes.

 Instructions

-- In a large bowl, combine the 2 kinds of oats, rice crisp cereal, cinnamon and sea salt.
+- In a large bowl, combine the 2 kinds of oats, rice crisp cereal, seeds and sea salt.
 Stir to mix well.

-- In a medium bowl, combine the fruit puree, honey, light brown sugar, vegetable oil and vanilla extract.
+- In a medium bowl, combine the applesauce, maple syrup, coconut sugar, coconut oil and vanilla extract.
 Stir to mix well.

 - Pour the wet ingredients over the dry ones, and mix until completely blended (it’s best to use your hands to get everything evenly coated.)

-- Spread the mixture out evenly between the two prepared baking sheets.
+- Spread the mixture out evenly on the baking sheet.
 Squeeze clusters of granola together with slightly damp hands, allowing for space between the clumps in order for air to circulate while baking.

-- Place the baking sheets in the oven and bake for 20 minutes.
-Rotate the baking sheets, flip over the granola with a large spatula and add the almonds and pumpkin seeds.
-Bake for another 20 to 30 minutes (or more, depending on how thick the layer of granola) until completely dry and just golden brown.
+- Place the baking sheet in the oven and bake for 20 minutes.
+Flip the granola with a large spatula and bake for another 20 until fragrant and golden.

-- Let cool on baking sheets, and store in an airtight container when completely cool.
-Add in the dried cranberries just before serving.
+- Let cool completely on baking sheet (granola will harden as it cools), and store in an airtight container when completely cool.
+Add in the dried fruit just before serving.

 Notes